knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ## Image Processing Pipeline

-This is an image processing pipeline where users upload an image to a storage bucket on Google Cloud, get the image processed with a number of different Knative services and the processed images are saved to an output bucket.
+In this image processing pipeline example, users upload an image to a storage bucket on Google Cloud, get the image processed with a number of different Knative services and the processed images are saved to an output bucket.